MatiasEzequielVazquez/MatiasEzequielVazquez/README.md

 ## Welcome to my GITHUB profile.

-My name is Matias, I'm a developer enthusiast from Argentina
+My name is Matias, I'm a software developer enthusiast from Argentina.

-* Currently working for [@Kyndryl](https://www.kyndryl.com/us/en) as an Accounting Systems analyst
+* Currently working for [@Kyndryl](https://www.kyndryl.com/us/en) as an Accounting Systems analyst.

 ## Skills